AlbashengineerAhmed/Quiz-App/README.md

 ## Demo

-🔗 Check out the live demo: [Quick Quiz Demo](https://your-demo-url.com)
+🔗 Check out the live demo: [Quick Quiz Demo](https://albashengineerahmed.github.io/Quiz-App)

 ## Features

 - 🧠 Diverse quiz questions to test your knowledge.
-- ⏰ Time-based game play to keep you on your toes.
+- ⏰ Time-based gameplay to keep you on your toes.
 - 🏆 High score tracking to compete with friends.
 - 🌐 Responsive design for seamless play on any device.